SkoolNotes/Taproot/2020HIST201/KBhHIST201Qing1500s.md

         * Extended the empire northward + establish borders with Korea + Russia
         * Lead campaigns against Mongols and occupied Tibet
     * CLAIM: why he was great
+        * Great guy
             * Dilligent
-        * Hardworking
             * Good judge of character + warrented honest answers
+            * Did not fight Ming loyalists as long as they break no laws
+        * Promoted liberal arts
             * Held examinations to promote scholars
-        * Did not fight Ming loyalists as long as they break no laws
             * Patronized art, philosophy, and poetry
+        *